-A standard approach to provide security in RFID protocols [Molnar and Wagner 2004; Rhee et al. 2005] consists of using a unique key for each tag such that only the verifier (server) knows all the keys.
+A standard approach to provide security in RFID protocols [24, 29] consists of using a unique key for each tag such that only the verifier (server) knows all the keys.
 This approach suffers from an expensive time complexity on the server side.
 Indeed, because only symmetric cryptographic functions can be used, the server needs to explore its entire database in order to retrieve the identity of the tag it is interacting with.
 If n is the number of tags managed by the server, O(n) cryptographic operations are required to identify one tag.
 The advantage of the server over an adversary is that the server knows in which subset of identifiers it needs to search while the adversary has to explore the full range of identifiers.

-In [Molnar and Wagner 2004] a proposal that requires just $\log{\delta} n$ interactions between the server and a tag for the server to identify the tag is proposed.
-However, this approach requires \log{δ} keys to be stored on each tag and in [Avoine et al. 2005] it has been proved that this technique weakens the privacy when an adversary is able to tamper with at least one tag.
+In [24] a proposal that requires just $\log{\delta} n$ interactions between the server and a tag for the server to identify the tag is proposed.
+However, this approach requires \log{δ} keys to be stored on each tag and in [2] it has been proved that this technique weakens the privacy when an adversary is able to tamper with at least one tag.
 Further, the more tags an adversary tampers with, the more privacy is exposed.

-A general solution, also adopted in [Tsudik 2006; Rhee et al. 2005] is to employ hash chains to allow tag identification and mutual authentication between the tag and the server.
+A general solution, also adopted in [32, 29] is to employ hash chains to allow tag identification and mutual authentication between the tag and the server.
 However, note that the hash chain length corresponds to the lifetime of the tag, which must be therefore stated in advance, leading to a waste of memory on the server side.
-Moreover, as the same author of [Tsudik 2006] recognizes, this solution is prone to DoS attack, in that an adversary can easily exhaust the hash chain via reading attempts.
+Moreover, as the same author of [32] recognizes, this solution is prone to DoS attack, in that an adversary can easily exhaust the hash chain via reading attempts.

-In [Avoine et al. 2005; Avoine and Oechslin 2005] the authors optimizes a technique originally proposed in [Hellman 1980].
+In [2, 3] the authors optimize a technique originally proposed in [15].
 This technique allows to trade-off between time and the memory required on the reader.
 In particular, the time T required to invert any given value in a set of N outputs of a one-way function $h(\circ)$ with the help of M units of memory is $T = N^2 \gamma / M^2$, where γ is a factor (usually a small one: < 10) to account for success probability.
 However, note that the technique is still prone to DoS attack and requires more computations on the server side.
-Leveraging this idea, in [Conti et al. 2007] the authors propose a new RFID identification protocol -RIPP-FS- that enforces privacy and forward secrecy, as well as resilience to a specific DoS attack, where the goal of the adversary is to force the tag to overuse the hash chain that has a finite length originally set to last for the tag's expected lifetime.
+Leveraging this idea, in [8] the authors propose a new RFID identification protocol -RIPP-FS- that enforces privacy and forward secrecy, as well as resilience to a specific DoS attack, where the goal of the adversary is to force the tag to overuse the hash chain that has a finite length originally set to last for the tag's expected lifetime.
+Note that our protocol provides, through a three way handshaking, mutual authentication but not forward secrecy.